Tripuri cuisine

-Tripuri cuisine is the type of traditional foods of the Tripuri people served in the northeastern region of India (mainly Tripura) and Bangladesh.
-The Tripuri cuisine reflect the organic lifestyle and evolving cultural trend with times from its natural Jhum (Huk) to now settled farming.
+Tripuri cuisine (Borok Chamung) is the type of traditional foods of the Tripuri/Tiprasa people served in the northeastern region of India (mainly Tripura) and Bangladesh.
+The Tripuri cuisine reflect the organic lifestyle and evolving cultural trend with times from its natural Huk (shifting cultivation) to now settled farming.

 Dishes

+Mui Borok

+A dish made with rice and beef.

+Wahan Mosdeng

+A meat based dish made from wild boar historically.
+Now pork, beef and chicken are used.

+Wak Bahan

+Another pork based delicacy made with jackfruit and Papaya as additional ingredients.

 Soups and stews

 Tripuri cuisine include a fermented fish called berma which combined with various vegetables forms the stew dish Berma Bwtwi.

 Mosdeng

 Mosdeng is a popular side-dish of a Tripuri meal.
 It is prepared with chilli, herbs, onion, and any kind of seasonal vegetable.